mahelbdlm/INT/class/readme.md

 It does not yet include fps and time for each frame.

 **mahelv3 format**:
-This format yet not public will bring new possibilities to saving the content, such as timestamp saving, depth intrinsics save, etc...
-It is not yet functional.
+This format only saves the depth aligned to color and color frames.
+It also stores the camera intrinsics in a separate file to be able to measure distances.

 </details>